nicha98/firebase-ios-sdk/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: 🐞 Bug report
+name: "\U0001F41E Bug report"
 about: Found a bug in the iOS SDK?
 Is the Firebase SDK crashing your app?
 File it here.
+title: ''
+labels: ''
+assignees: ''

 ---

 <!-- DO NOT DELETE
 validate_template=true
 template_path=.github/ISSUE_TEMPLATE/bug_report.md